A Look at the Universal Orlando Tickets, Including the Park-to-Park Ticket ... Plus Which Universal Park Is Better

 Universal Orlando Resort is a playground full of dinosaurs, fast cars, wizardry, Minions and so much more.
 There is a ton to tackle at Universal Studios Florida, Universal's Islands of Adventure and Universal's Volcano Bay, which is why choosing the best Universal Orlando ticket for your family is so critical!
-We know it can be difficult to decide how many days and which ticket — even which Universal park is best — for your family.
+We know it can be difficult to decide how many days and which ticket — even which Universal park is better — for your family.
 But never fear, your resident theme park experts are here!
 Today, we're walking you through all of the different ticket types, including the Universal park-to-park ticket, and providing a few details to help you choose the best Universal Orlando ticket for your family.

 There is a lot to see and do — Universal just keeps growing and growing!
 Most families visiting Universal Orlando will want to spend three to four days in the parks.
 But what if you only have one day?
 Which Universal park is best?
 It's toadally subjective, but we're gonna answer this.
 But first, let's take a quick look at the parks.

 Universal Studios Florida